 - Let’s say you spend $2,000 on monthly expenses.

 - The stock market returns 6% annually.

 Without a credit card, you would be forced to use cash or a debit card to cover the $2,000 of expenses throughout the month.
-You would not be able to invest your money and get the stock market returns (second bullet above) because you need to keep it on hand to cover expenses as they come up.
+You would not be able to invest your money and get the stock market returns (second bullet above) because you need to keep it on hand in a checking account to cover expenses as they come up.

 With a credit card, you could invest your $2,000 on the first of the month instead of using it to cover your expenses in-month like in the first scenario.
 With the 6% annual return from the stock market, it would grow to be worth $2,010 at the end of the month when you go to withdraw it!

 By using a credit card and deferring payment to the end of the month, you can invest your $2,000 at the beginning of the month.
 The stock market then goes to work and creates more money for you over time.
 Time really is money!